 We’ve included both types.

-The good news about tapping into solar power is that technology continues to improve and get more efficient.
-It also means that these items are more affordable too.
 After doing the research, here is our shortlist of the best products we found to get you started on your path off the grid.

 The Renogy 100 Watts Solar Starter Kit is an excellent choice for those with smaller RV campers or fewer appliances to run.
 It includes everything you need, except for the battery.
 It comes with a Wanderer 30 aH PWM solar power controller, cable, adapter kit, and all the mounting hardware to get set up fast.
 The Renogy kit has a more efficient monocrystalline solar panel with an output of 5 amps.